xpgram/advance-wars/src/00 - Todo List.md

 - [ ] UI Event-Messaging System
   When online functions fail to authenticate, or whatever, a message should pop in from above to let the player know what's up.

+- Ideas for cmd 'Launch':
+  - [ ] Chainable instructions
+    - [{ action: Launch, which: 1 }, { action: Attack, focal: ... }]
+      'One' instruction gets sent as a list of atomized instructions, which all get executed in sequence.
+      This isn't how we're doing 'Launch' though; the additional instruction doesn't carry any unique meaning.
+  - [ ] Launch ingress strategy
+    - [ ] Instruction gets a depth parameter which refers to unit cargo.
+    - [ ] 'Launch' sets depth to child# + 1 and resets the instruction data.
+BSM is advanced to MoveUnit and proceeds as normal.
+On ratify, 'Move' uses depth > 0 to unload and retain a cargo unit and place it on an empty square.
+    - [ ] MoveUnit with depth > 0: on regress, ...
+I dunno.
+Maybe we push OrderStart again?
+The state stack probably regresses fine.
+MoveUnit might need a little tweaking, though.

 - [ ] For FoW, track car should be invisible when not in sight range, and vice versa.
   - [ ] When the sight map is generated, and every time it's updated, construct a giant mask from all the seeable tiles.